 As I am in Italy only sporadically, I turn my Simcard data service on and off (important!) as needed.
 I take the lowest portion offered per month, 5 Gigabyte for 9 Euro.

 If my 5 Gigabytes are used up prematurely, the speed falls back to the old analog phone modem speed; the service is not totally cut!
-For e-mail and browsing with patience as the browser that’s still ok, see http://blogabissl.blogspot.com/2017/07/datenvolumen-minimieren.html (in German).
+That’s still ok for e-mail and browsing with patience, see http://blogabissl.blogspot.com/2017/07/datenvolumen-minimieren.html (in German).

-To communicate with Wind is via SMS from the data Sim card is the most direct and cheapest way.
+You communicate with Wind via SMS from the data Sim card.
+That’s free of charge and direct.
 For some commands it’s the only way.

-If you have the card in a mobile phone, that’s easy.
-In my case the card is in a mobile router, so I have to locally log into the control page of this router with my browser: the pre-set local IP address http://192.168.0.1/ with login as “admin”.
-In your case you might want to look visually into the router for its IP.
-(I run the mobile router and its Wi-Fi hotspot without any encryption for ease of use.)
+If you have the Sim card in a mobile phone, short messaging is easy.
+In my case the card is in a mobile router, so I have to locally log into the control page of this router with my browser: the pre-set local IP address of the mini router is http://192.168.0.1/ with login as “admin”.
+(If you don’t know the internal IP address, a so called NAT address of the router: It’s normally printed on there; or use an IP scanner.)
+I run the mobile router and its Wi-Fi hotspot without any encryption for ease of use.